rkaunismaa/Neural-Networks-From-Scratch-in-Python/README.md

 ## Wednesday, July 10, 2024

-There is a youtube video series [Neural Networks From Scratch](https://www.youtube.com/playlist?list=PLPTV0NXA_ZSj6tNyn_UadmUeU3Q3oR-hu) that got me going on this book, and I plan on pulling resources from this as I work through the book.
+There is a youtube video series [Neural Networks From Scratch](https://www.youtube.com/playlist?list=PLPTV0NXA_ZSj6tNyn_UadmUeU3Q3oR-hu) that got me going on this book, and I plan on pulling resources from this as I work through the book, into a [Vizuara](https://vizuara.ai/) folder that is the name of the company started by the author of the series, Dr. Raj Dandekar, an MIT phd grad.
+I kinda think this will be a real useful video series to actually go through.